bootstrap-vue-next/bootstrap-vue-next/apps/docs/src/docs/components/card.md

 ## Card groups

 In addition to styling the content within cards, BootstrapVueNext includes a `BCardGroup` component for laying out series of cards.

-For the time being, these layout options are not yet responsive.
+<NotYetImplemented>For the time being, these layout options are not responsive.</NotYetImplemented>

 ### Default card group